RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>1</sup> Then Jesus six days before the passover came to Bethany, where Lazarus was which had been dead, whom he raised from the dead.
 <sup>2</sup> There they made him a supper; and Martha served: but Lazarus was one of them that sat at the table with him.
-<sup>3</sup> Then took Mary a pound of ointment of spikenard , very costly, and anointed the feet of Jesus, and wiped his feet with her hair: and the house was filled with the odour of the ointment.
+<sup>3</sup> Then took Mary a pound of ointment of spikenard, very costly, and anointed the feet of Jesus, and wiped his feet with her hair: and the house was filled with the odour of the ointment.
 <sup>4</sup> Then saith one of his disciples, Judas Iscariot, Simon’s [son], which should betray him,
 <sup>5</sup> Why was not this ointment sold for three hundred pence, and given to the poor?
 <sup>6</sup>  This he said, not that he cared for the poor; but because he was a thief, and had the bag, and bare what was put therein.
 <sup>7</sup> Then said Jesus, Let her alone: against the day of my burying hath she kept this.
 <sup>8</sup> For the poor always ye have with you; but me ye have not always.
 <sup>9</sup> Much people of the Jews therefore knew that he was there: and they came not for Jesus ’ sake only, but that they might see Lazarus also, whom he had raised from the dead.